AnthonyCxx/Notes-and-Writeups/C#/LanguageFeatures/Keywords.md

 > The default value of a bool is: False <br />
 > The default value of a char is: \0 <br />
 > The default value of a string is: null <br />
+>
+> The ternary operators are necessary because printing null (the default value of chars and strings) prints blank space

 ## Const